EECS 498: Advanced Programming and Principles of Software Design

 Lab Absence

-If you must miss a lab due to e.g. a planned medical procedure, unanticipated emergency, or official university conflict, you may submit at administrative request for an excused absence.
+We drop the lowest 2 labs for each student.
+If you must miss more than 2 labs due to e.g. a planned medical procedure, unanticipated emergency, or official university conflict, you may submit at administrative request for an excused absence.
+Please provide documentation of the extenuating circumstances.

 Grade Adjustments